-(89) Article 55(3) BRRD
+(122) Article 55(3) BRRD.

-^(%) The first criterion, the assessment of a compliance with Article 44 of Commission Delegated Regulation 2016/1075, must be performed by an appropriately qualified EU counsel.
+(123) The first criterion, the assessment of a compliance with Article 44 of Commission Delegated Regulation 2016/1075, must be performed by an appropriately gualified EU counsel.

-^(°1) Legal opinions prepared in accordance with the criteria set out in the 2018 MREL policy for the second wave of resolution plans and received by the SRB before the publication of this document will continue to be deemed satisfactory and are not superseded.
+(124) Legal opinions prepared in accordance with the criteria set out in the 2018 MREL policy for the second wave of resolution plans and received by the SRB before the publication of this document will continue to be deemed satisfactory and are not superseded.

-- 109 Even with contractual provisions, exogenous risks to resolvability may affect eligibility. - The legal enforceability and effectiveness of contractual recognition is conditional upon any unconditional contractual acceptance of an EU resolution action not being overturned or rendered ineffective by the laws or actions of authorities having jurisdiction over the contract.
-As acknowledged in the FSB's Principles for Cross-border Effectiveness of Resolution Actions, contractual approaches such as bail-in clauses do not achieve the level of legal certainty that would be conferred by statutory recognition(92).
-In this regard, the SRB will monitor this carefully. - 110 The SRB retains the right to exclude some or all liabilities under a given governing law from the MREL supply if it were to conclude that a change in or emergence of, exogenous circumstances puts the effective exercise of the write-down and conversion powers at risk.
-To manage this risk, the SRB welcomes early collaboration with stakeholders in identifying challenges to bail-in operationalisation, and in mitigating those risks through bank preparedness and standardised processes. - The responsibility for ensuring that liabilities preserve their eligibility and for managing the related risks rests with banks.
-Because the risk described lies outside the sphere of influence of issuing banks, the SRB recommended in previous communication on MREL and Brexit(93) to mitigate risks to resolvability and MREL de-recognition, were they to be realised.
-To this end, the SRB encouraged banks to adhere to market practices that increase the level of comfort on the effective enforceability of the bail-in clause, also to consider issuing as much as possible under the governing laws of EU27(94) countries to achieve legal certainty.
+contractual approaches such as bail-in clauses do not achieve the level of legal certainty that would be conferred by statutory recognition(125).

+- 123 The SRB retains the right to exclude some or all liabilities under a given governing law from the MREL supply if it were to conclude that a change in or emergence of exogenous circumstances puts the effective exercise of the write-down and conversion powers at risk.
+To manage this risk, the SRB welcomes early collaboration with stakeholders in identifying challenges to bail-in operationalisation, and in mitigating those risks through bank preparedness and standardised processes. - 124 The responsibility for ensuring that liabilities preserve their eligibility and for managing the related risks rests with banks.
+Because the risk described lies outside the sphere of influence of issuing banks, the SRB recommended in previous communication on MREL and Brexit(126) mitigating risks to resolvability and MREL de-recognition, were they to be realised.
+To this end, the SRB encouraged banks to adhere to market practices that increase the level of comfort on the effective enforceability of the bail-in clause, also to consider issuing as much as possible under the governing laws of EU27(127) countries to achieve legal certainty. - 125 As of 1 January 2021, with the expiry of the UK-EU27 Withdrawal Agreement(128), instruments issued under UK law(129) became subject to the same rules as instruments issued under other third-country laws and therefore require a contractual bail-in recognition clause to be eligible for MREL.
+However, having due consideration for the principle of legal certainty, the SRB considers that the requirement to include bail-in recognition clauses should not apply where the liability governed by the UK law was issued before 15 November 2018, the date of the publication of the Single Resolution Board expectations to ensure resolvability of banks in the context of Brexit where the SRB noted the potential consequences of Brexit for banks' existing stock of MREL instruments governed by UK law(130).
+Nonetheless, the requirement should apply to contracts governed by UK law if there are any material amendments made on or after 15 November 2018.
+Furthermore, banks are strongly encouraged to continue their efforts to introduce the recognition clauses to existing contracts or replace instruments without required clauses to achieve further progress towards resolvability. - 126 To ensure alignment with the prudential grandfathering from the requirement to introduce contractual recognition clauses in own funds instruments provided for in Article 494b CRR, this exemption applies only until 28 June 2025.
+Following that date, all instruments governed by UK law must have a contractual bail-in recognition clause to continue being eligible for MREL.

-(92) FSB's Principles for Cross-border Effectiveness of Resolution Actions, p.
+(125) FSB's Principles for Cross-border Effectiveness of Resolution Actions, p.
 8.

-(93) See the SRB position paper dated 15 November 2018.
+^{(&}lt;sup>126) See the SRB position paper dated 15 November 2018.

-(94) Member States of the EU with the exception of the United Kingdom in the context of Brexit, see also next section.
+(127) Member States of the EU with the exception of the United Kingdom in the context of Brexit, see also next section.